Skip to content

 Basic Arithmetic Micro Operations

-Above table shows that the basic micro operations are addition and subtraction.
+The above table shows that the basic micro operations are addition and subtraction.
 The increment and decrement micro-operations are symbolized by plus-one and minus-one operations, respectively.
-Following circuits can be used to implement various arithmetic micro-operations:
+The following circuits can be used to implement various arithmetic micro-operations:

 1. Binary Adder